ntheile/SpaStack.NET/readme.md

 =================

-> SpaStack.NET is a Single Page Application (SPA) web boilerplate framework built from `Durandal.js` `JayData.js` `ASP.NET Web API 2 oData` `Twitter Bootstrap` .
+> SpaStack.NET is a Single Page Application (SPA) web boilerplate framework built from `Durandal.js` `JayData.js` `ASP.NET Web API 2 oData` `Twitter Bootstrap` `phonejs` .
 It allows you to maintain one slim
 > codebase .
 It be package with PhoneGap for native deployments to Android / iPhone / Blackberry / Windows Phone / Browsers / Windows 8 / etc...
 It follows `RESTful OData MVC` patterns on the server side
 > and `MVVM` patterns in the client side.

- **Examples of desireable things SpaStack can do:**
- * Code organization and separation of concerns for large scale javascript development using AMD patterns and best practices such as the revealing module pattern
- * Table and Data Paging using the OData spec
- * Validation
- * Async Promises
- * Login (local, facebook, twitter, etc...) - http://www.asp.net/identity/overview/getting-started/adding-aspnet-identity-to-an-empty-or-existing-web-forms-project
- * Offline - IndexedDB, WebSql, LocalStorage providers
- * $expand OData REST entities
- * MVVM data-bind to observables in your view
- * Dashboards - charting, graphing, grids, forms (uses startbootstrap's dashboard template http://startbootstrap.com/sb-admin)
- * phonejs - for native device specific themeing, android, ios, windows phone

 Table of Contents
 ------------------
+* Examples of desireable things SpaStack can do
 * Demo/Screenshots
 * Install
 * How to build an app in 1 line of code